giovanniboscu/continuous-section-field/actions-examples/histwin/README.md

 python3 -m venv venv
 .\venv\Scripts\activate
 ```
-get the source from the repository  (not full clone)
+get the source from the repository  (if you do not need full clone)

 ```
 git clone --filter=blob:none --no-checkout https://github.com/giovanniboscu/continuous-section-field.git